offchan42/superkeras/README.md

   can swap/permute/re-order them and the prediction should stay the same, preserving **Permutation Invariance** property.
 You can think of this as modeling a `Set` data structure for the inputs of neural networks.
+- `import superkeras.utils` to use some helper functions not related to `keras` e.g. `make_xy_3d` for converting a time-series `DataFrame` into a 3D data for ConvNets or LSTM.

   To use it without the need to understand too much details, you can use `PermutationalModule`.